 The NWDAF performs data analytics on abnormal behaviour if there is a related subscription and returns exception reports that result from the analysis of the correlations between behavioural variables.
 The exception reports contain an Exception Level expressed in the form of a scalar value, possibly supplemented by additional measurements.

 The consumer of this analytics shall indicate in the request:

 - Analytics ID = "Abnormal behaviour";

-- Target of Analytics Reporting: a single UE, any UE or an Internal Group Identifier;
+- Target of Analytics Reporting as defined in clause 6.1.3;